-Additional examples of the aforementioned moderation in job growth were observed in the most recent Long-term Employment Projections provided by the Texas Workforce Commission.
-Projections covering the 13-county Gulf Coast Region, which includes greater Houston, indicated a growth rate of 14.9 percent, or 517,000 additional jobs, over the period spanning 2022 to 2032.
+Additional examples of the aforementioned moderation in job growth were observed in the most recent Long-term Employment Projections provided by the Texas Workforce Commission Projections covering the 13-county Gulf Coast Region, which includes greater Houston, indicated a growth rate of 14.9 percent, or 517,000 additional jobs, over the period spanning 2022 to 2032.
 This compares to 17.6 percent and an increase of 560,000 jobs between 2020 and 2030.
-Among the roughly 250 detailed industries for which regional projection data are available, Scientific Research and Development is an emerging industry with strong growth (22.7%), high wages (\$2,182/week), and a workforce of 9,170 jobs as of 2022-well above regional averages.
+Among the roughly 250 detailed industries for which regional projection data are available, Scientific Research and Development is an emerging industry with strong growth (31.4%), high wages (\$2,656/week based on a 2022 four quarter average), and a workforce of 10,668 jobs as of 2022-well above regional averages.